 - Thirsty?
 Drink water.
 This is the cheapest and easiest way to keep acid and bacteria at bay throughout the day.

 - Increase consumption of veggies and fresh fruits.
 These foods have a high water content which means they will reduce thirst while increasing saliva production reducing the chances of bacteria sticking to their teeth.

 - Limit sticky, sugary foods that cling to the teeth.
 Examples include caramel, taffy, and honey.

 - Regular brushing is a must.
 Start good hygiene early on by teaching your child to brush after every meal or snack.

 - Use a fluoride toothpaste to increase dental enamel protection against bacteria and erosion.

-- Regular dental check-ups with a pediatric dentist.
+- Regular dental check-ups with a family dentist.
 Oh, did we already say that?
 Well, it’s that important!
 Scheduling two visits per year is important in ensuring that toddlers are properly maintaining their teeth and cavities are prevented.

 Fight Childhood Tooth Decay Today